jancipar/US-China-relations/README.md

 To ensure a comprehensive and accurate representation across each year, we meticulously designed our methodology.
 Our primary objective was to maintain consistency and equal distribution of articles throughout our selected timeframe.
 To achieve this, we carefully selected 500 articles for each year, spanning from the inauguration of President Obama on January 20, 2009, to the inauguration of President Biden on January 20, 2021.
 This approach not only ensures accuracy but also provides a balanced dataset, aiming for an unbiased analysis.

 ### Search query
+    print(number_of_articles(api_key=my_api_key, keyword='U.S.-China relation'))

-Our search query, "U.S.-China relations," was deliberately chosen for several reasons.
+Our __search query, "U.S.-China relation"__ was deliberately chosen for several reasons.
 The New York Times predominantly uses "U.S." to refer to the United States, and given its status as an American newspaper, the term "U.S.-China" specifically denotes bilateral relations between the US and China, always prioritizing the US in its representation.
 To eliminate articles discussing the US or China in isolation, we intentionally omitted single words such as "US," "China," "Washington," "Beijing", “Obama”, “Biden”, “Jinping” or “Jintao” from our search parameters.

 Following the retrieval of articles, we first compiled them into one consolidated file.

-Additionally, we structured three distinct corpora, arranged in the chronological order to facilitate a nuanced analysis:
+Additionally, we structured __three distinct corpora__, arranged in the chronological order to facilitate a nuanced analysis:
 1. Obama First Term (2009-2013)
 2. Obama Second Term (2013-2017)
 3. Trump Term (2017-2021)